-- SECTION 1.
-Short Title.
-This Act shall be known as the "Aviation Noise Limit Act." - SECTION 2.
-Declaration of State Policy.
-The State shall protect public health by determining noise impact on residential areas near airports and by establishing programs for the management of noise levels. - 8 SECTION 3.
+4 SECTION 1.
+Short Title. - This Act shall be known as the "Aviation Noise Limit Act."

+SECTION 2.
+Declaration of State Policy. - The State shall protect public health_by determining noise impact of residential areas near airports and by establishing programs for the management of noise levels.
+The State shall also ensure the constitutionally protected right of quiet enjoyment of private property.

+- 9 SECTION 3.
 Definition of Terms.
-For purposes of this Act, the term: - 9 (A) "Airspace traffic change" means a change in aircraft flight paths, operating 10 procedures, nature of aircraft traffic, and quantity of aircraft traffic which is applicable in normal 11 circumstances. - (B) "Average sound level" means the level, in decibels of the mean-square; a weighted sound pressure during a specified period with reference to the square of the standard reference sound pressure of twenty (20) micropascals. - 15 (C) "Background sound level" means the level, in decibels, measured at a rate 16 representative of a relatively quiet residential location within an area, with aircraft noise 17 contributions excluded. - 18 (D) "Day-night sound level" means the twenty-four (24)-hour average sound level, in 19 decibels, for the period from midnight to midnight, obtained after the addition of ten (10) 20 decibels to sound levels during nighttime hours.
+For purposes of this Act, the term: - (A) "Airspace traffic change" means a change in aircraft flight paths, operating procedures, nature of aircraft traffic, and quantity of aircraft traffic which is applicable in normal circumstances. - (B) "Average sound level" means the level, in decibels of the mean-square; a weighted sound pressure during a specified period with reference to the square of the standard reference sound pressure of 20 micropascals. - (C) "Background sound level" means the level, in decibels, measured at a rate representative of a relatively quiet residential location within an area, with aircraft noise contributions excluded. - (D) "Day-night sound level" means the 24-hour average sound level, in decibels, for the period from midnight to midnight, obtained after the addition of 10 decibels to sound levels during nighttime hours.

-1 (E) "Nighttime hours" means periods between midnight and 7:00 am and between 2 10:00 p.m. and midnight local time.
+(E) "Nighttime hours" means periods between midnight and 7:00 am and between 10:00 p.m. and midnight local time.

-- (F) "Normal circumstances" means all circumstances other than unusually adverse weather and emergency circumstances. - (G) "Single event maximum sound level" means the level, in decibels, of the maximum A-weighted sound pressure during an aircraft overflight obtained using a standard sound level meter under a slow response setting. - (H) "Vicinity of an airport" means the geographic area surrounding an airport established before the effectivity of this Act described nominally as follows: - (1) The area extending in all directions within a distance of two (2) kilometers from each runway established before such date of effectivity; and - (2) The rectangular area defined by drawing a straight center line within a distance of one (1) kilometer from the end of each runway established before such date of the effectivity in the direction of heaviest traffic and extending two (2) kilometers perpendicular from the center line on each side of such runway.
+- (F) "Normal circumstances" means all circumstances other than unusually adverse weather and emergency circumstances. - (G) "Single event maximum sound level" means the level, in decibels, of the maximum A-weighted sound pressure during an aircraft overflight obtained using a standard sound level meter under a slow response setting. - (H) "Vicinity of an Airport" means the geographic area surrounding an airport established before the effectivity of this Act described nominally as follows: - (1) The area extending in all directions within a distance of 1.5 miles from each runway established before such date of effectivity; and - (2) The rectangular area defined by drawing a straight center line within a distance of one (1) mile from the end of each runway established before such date of the effectivity in the direction of heaviest traffic and extending 1.5 miles perpendicular from the center line on each side of such runway.